theRocket/CourseProject/README.md

 # Training FastText "Bag of Tricks" using Gluon & MXNet on AWS GPUs (ryanjr3)
 ## CS 410 - Text Information Systems (MS-CS at UIUC)

+#### The project formerly known as BERT benchmarking on Google Cloud TPUs
+Please see the [October README commit](https://github.com/theRocket/CourseProject/tree/473ee84ac60d8f5a5368f94a84c49d99e2189d9c) for the original project proposal.
 #### Gluon for NLP and MXNet

 The aim of my project is to become better acquainted with the [Gluon API for Natural Language Processing](nlp.gluon.ai) (NLP).